Policy recommendation: Inclusive cloud

 Cloud computing offers significant benefits for people of all ages and abilities.
-It can empower people with visual, learning, age- related, mobility, hearing, and speech disabilities to learn more effectively, engage and collaborate with others more easily, and express themselves more clearly.
-Cloud-connected devices deliver assistive technologies such as audio captioning, speech recognition, natural language processing, and machine learning.
+It can empower people with visual, learning, age- related, mobility, hearing and speech disabilities to learn more effectively, engage and collaborate with others more easily, and express themselves more clearly.
+Cloud-based technologies such as natural language processing, AI and machine learning can deliver assistive technologies such as audio captioning and speech and image recognition.
 And because the cloud is a repository for custom settings, people can access information and services formatted to meet their preferences wherever they go, on almost any device.

-Computers and the internet have also created opportunities for people with disabilities to pursue an education, participate in the workforce, access government services, and engage in society.
+Computers and the internet have also created opportunities for people with disabilities to pursue an education, participate in the workforce, access government services and engage in society.
 But a recent World Bank study found that people with disabilities are still significantly more likely to be unemployed and experience poverty.
 Cloud computing can help change this.
-In particular, accessible cloud- based technologies can ensure that people with disabilities have access to services and content in today’s increasingly digital world.
-Cloud computing can also power new assistive services that provide greater independence and mobility for people with a wide range of disabilities.
+Accessible cloud- based technologies can ensure that people with disabilities have access to services and content in today’s increasingly digital world.
+It can also power new services that provide greater independence and mobility for people with a wide range of disabilities.
 Many of these innovations will also help people remain productive and independent as they age.

-- Promote globally harmonized standards.
+Promote globally harmonized standards.
 The speed of innovation in the technology sector can outpace legislation meant to encourage accessibility and promote cloud services.
-Global standards such ETSI EN 301 549 and ISO/IEC 40500 (W3C Web Content Accessibility Guidelines 2.0) are a better option than laws requiring features or services and excluding others.
-This encourages the development of a broad range of products and content that can be used by everyone.
-By enacting public procurement policies based on these standards and requiring accessible technology from their suppliers, governments can create incentives for businesses to develop innovative, accessible products.
+Global standards such ETSI EN 301 549 and ISO/IEC 40500 (W3C Web Content Accessibility Guidelines, known as WCAG 2.0) are regularly updated and thus better option than laws enshrining particular features or services and excluding others.
+By adopting public procurement policies based on these standards and requiring accessible technology from their suppliers, governments can create incentives for businesses to develop innovative, accessible products.
 These incentives are most effective when they are based on global standards that create unified digital markets.

-- Embrace innovation.
+Embrace innovation.
 When governments try to solve complex challenges with obsolete technologies, people with disabilities are often left behind.
-Governments should adopt policies that encourage educators to work with the technology industry to create new solutions that are based on cloud technologies and encourage their use in the classroom.
+Governments should adopt policies that encourage civil society, city leaders and educators to work with the technology industry to create new solutions that are based on cloud technologies and encourage their use to deliver education and public services.

 Evidence and further reading

-- Microsoft Blog: Creating incentives for digital inclusion: Microsoft announces support for G3ict charter for accessible technology
+Microsoft On the Issues blog: Creating incentives for digital inclusion: Microsoft announces support for G3ict charter for accessible technology